Jeck97/Car-Service-System/cass_api/README.md

 **Request**

-`POST /branch/login`
+`POST /branches/login`

 **Argument**

-- `"email": string` an email of the branch's account
+- `"email": string` email of the branch's account
-- `"password": string` a password that corresponding to the email and the account
+- `"password": string` password that corresponding to the email and the account

 **Response**